int128/kubelogin/README.md

       --certificate-authority string   Path to a cert file for the certificate authority --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -v, --v int                          If set to 1 or greater, it shows debug log
-      --token-cache string             Path to a file for caching the token (default "~/.kube/oidc-login.token-cache") -h, --help                           help for get-token
+      --token-cache-dir string         Path to a directory for caching tokens (default "~/.kube/cache/oidc-login") -h, --help                           help for get-token
 ```